DataBiosphere/toil/docs/running/introduction.rst

 They allows you to launch nodes, ssh to the leader, and rsync files back and forth.

 For detailed instructions for using the provisioner see :ref:`runningAWS` or :ref:`runningGCE`.
-Azure provisioner has limited support.
-For more details see the `Azure provisioner github ticket`_.

-.. _Azure provisioner github ticket: https://github.com/BD2KGenomics/toil/pull/1912